gurujerry/ccbc/README.md

 # Make sure you are in the directory the
 cd /local/demo/docker-saltstack
 # Run the command below to stop the running containers
-docker-compose stop
+docker compose stop
 # If you wish to permanently delete the containers and there base image, run the command
-docker-compose down --rmi -v
+docker compose down --rmi -v
 ```

 # Debugging
 > salt-master is set to accept all minions that try to connect.
-Salt master and minions are on the docker-compose network, so no minions outside the docker network will be able to connect
+Salt master and minions are on the docker compose network, so no minions outside the docker network will be able to connect